-As previously reported, the 2024 maximum annual out-of-pocket limits for all non-grandfathered group health plans are \$9,450 for self-only coverage and \$18,900 for family coverage.
+As previously reported, the 2025 maximum annual out-of-pocket limits for all non-grandfathered group health plans are \$9,200 for self-only coverage and \$18,400 for family coverage.

 These limits generally apply with respect to any essential health benefits (EHBs) offered under the group health plan.
-Federal guidance established that starting in the 2016 plan year, the self-only annual out-of-pocket limit applies to each individual, regardless of whether the individual is enrolled in other than self-only coverage, including in a family HDHP.
+For coverage other than self-only (e.g., family coverage), the self-only annual out-of-pocket limit applies to each covered individual.